✦ Scandinavian-inspired design, curated for modern living

 • Best suited for moisture control, not for sealing items from water exposure or leaks.

-• Requires monitoring the color-changing dot and periodic recharging to stay effective.
+• Requires monitoring the colour-changing dot and periodic recharging to stay effective.

 Ironwood Pacific Drywave 1000 Air Dryer